clopca/cdk-vpclattice-alpha/API.md

 ### ServiceNetworkAccessMode <a name="ServiceNetworkAccessMode" id="cdk-vpclattice-alpha.ServiceNetworkAccessMode"></a>

-AccesModes for the Service Network.
+AccessModes for the Service Network.

 #### Members <a name="Members" id="Members"></a>